 When a hurricane hits, whether it is mild or not, it can be completely devastating for home and business owners alike.
 Even though homes that have been built in more recent years tend to have a better chance when it comes to damage, all homeowners need to be prepared.
 The key is to be prepared, and take preventative measures before the storm arrives at your back door.
 Here are some of the most common hurricane damages:

 –Broken Windows: Broken windows are especially susceptible to hurricanes because of the wind, and also the debris that comes along with it.
-Once the windows have shattered, your home may be much weaker and less resistant to further damages.
-You should prepare your windows for storms and hurricanes beforehand, because materials will become hard to find if you wait until the last minute.
+Once the windows have shattered, your home may be much weaker and less resistant to further damage.
+You should prepare your windows for storms and hurricanes beforehand because materials will become hard to find if you wait until the last minute.

 –Roof Lifting: When the wind shear from a hurricane attacks a house, the thing that gets hit the hardest is the roof.
 If your roof is completely torn to pieces by the wind, chances are that the joists that hold the walls together will go as well; and if this happens, your home may be done for.

 –Basement Flooding: If your home has a crawlspace or a basement, it is very susceptible to flooding when the soil around the property becomes soaked with water.
 This will damage any items you have stored there and will make a huge mess of your foundation.
 You can help against this by making sure that your gutters are clear and working correctly.

 –Moisture Damage: With heavy rains and rising waters, usually moisture issues are imminent during a hurricane.
 Mold can develop from this excessive amount of moisture, which can easily seep into wood and insulation.
 There is a plethora of ways that you can modify your home to keep the water out.